Charlotte Perkins Gilman: Feminism in stories and novellas

-Race
+Racial views

-In 1908, Gilman published an article in the American Journal of Sociology in which she set out her views on what she perceived to be a "sociological problem" concerning the condition of the large Black American minority in America.
-Although calling Black Americans "a large body of aliens" whose skin color made them "widely dissimilar and in many respects inferior," Gilman claimed that the economic and social situation of Black Americans was "to us a social injury" and noted that slavery meant that it was the responsibility of White Americans to alleviate this situation, observing that if White Americans "cannot so behave as to elevate and improve [Black Americans]", then it would be the case that White Americans would "need some scheme of race betterment" rather than vice versa.
+In 1908, Gilman published an article in the American Journal of Sociology, titled "A Suggestion on the Negro Problem", in which she set out her views on what she considered a "sociological problem" involving the condition of the large African American minority in America.
+She immediately stated that they "were forcibly extradited from a distant country" and given a "compulsory introduction into our economic group".
+She then noted that "in a certain number of cases the negro has developed an ability" to succeed in the business world, and "admitt[ed], most cheerfully, that this proves the ultimate capacity of the race to do so".

+While referring to them as "a large body of aliens" that was "widely dissimilar and in many respects inferior," Gilman averred that the economic and social situation of African Americans was "to us a social injury".
+She contended that the history of slavery in the United States meant that it was therefore the responsibility of white Americans to alleviate the situation, and pointedly observed that, if her own race could not "so behave itself as thus to elevate and improve" the Black race, then white Americans, "with all our boasted advancement", would themselves "need some scheme of race betterment".

 Gilman was unequivocal about the ills of slavery and the wrongs which many White Americans had done to Black Americans, stating that irrespective of any crimes committed by Black Americans, "[Whites] were the original offender, and have a list of injuries to [Black Americans], greatly outnumbering the counter list."
 She proposed that those Black Americans who were not "self-supporting" or who were "actual criminals" (which she clearly distinguished from "the decent, self-supporting, progressive negroes") could be "enlisted" into a quasi-military state labour force, which she viewed as akin to conscription in certain countries.
 Such force would be deployed in "modern agriculture" and infrastructure, and those who had eventually acquired adequate skills and training "would be graduated with honor" – Gilman believed that any such conscription should be "compulsory at the bottom, perfectly free at the top."

-Gilman's racism led her to espouse eugenicist beliefs, claiming that Old Stock Americans were surrendering their country to immigrants who were diluting the nation's racial purity.
+Gilman's racialist views led her to espouse eugenicist beliefs, claiming that Old Stock Americans were surrendering their country to immigrants who were diluting the nation's racial purity.
 When asked about her stance on the matter during a trip to London she declared "I am an Anglo-Saxon before everything."
 In an effort to gain the vote for all women, she spoke out against literacy voting tests at the 1903 National American Woman Suffrage Association convention in New Orleans.

 Literary critic Susan S. Lanser says "The Yellow Wallpaper" should be interpreted by focusing on Gilman's racism.
 Other literary critics have built on Lanser's work to understand Gilman's ideas in relation to turn-of-the-century culture more broadly.